atomichighfive/SpatialTransformerFormer/README.md

 # SpatialTransformerFormer
-Experiments using Spatial Transformers to achieve the principles of Transformers in a flexible and interpretable way.
+PoC of a new type of Deep Learning Layer using Spatial Transformers to achieve the principles of Transformers in a flexible and interpretable way.

 The idea of the SpatialTransformerFormer is to leverage the attention capabilities of spatial transformers to allow a model to attain spatially meaningful latent states through a canvas-based self attention.